-Food imports must be safe and meet the Australia New Zealand Food Standards Code.
+Food imported for sale in Australia must be safe and comply with the Country of Origin food Labelling Information Standard and the Australia New Zealand Food Standards Code (the Code).

 To source safe and compliant food, seek assurances from your supplier that the food: